paradigmshift/paper-factory/DOCS.md

 *function* **match-function** *fn-def language* => *alist*

+Applies the function pattern of `language` to the `fn-def`.
 Returns the function's name, args, and body as alist elements.
 ***********************
 **get-val**